cmpsoares/cmpsoares.com/content/english/blog/2023-06-18_deciphering-techs-unsung-heroes-a-laymans-guide-to-devops-sre-infrastructure-cloud-devsecops-and-sysadmin-roles.md

 comment: true
 medium_repost_url: "https://medium.com/@cmpsoares/deciphering-techs-unsung-heroes-a-layman-s-guide-to-devops-sre-infrastructure-cloud-5fb8553a9b2e"
 ---
-# Deciphering Tech's Unsung Heroes: A Layman's Guide to DevOps, SRE, Infrastructure, Cloud, DevSecOps, and SysAdmin Roles

 Are you confused by the numerous tech job titles, like DevOps Engineer, Site Reliability Engineer (SRE), Infrastructure Engineer, Cloud Engineer, DevSecOps Engineer, and System Administrator (SysAdmin)?
 Trust me; you're not alone.
-I get this question asked a lot, even by the recruiters and companies that try to hire me for these positions, the fact is, it wasn't all clear to me either when I started.
+I get this question asked a lot, even by the recruiters and companies that try to hire me for these positions.
+The fact is, it wasn't all clear to me either when I started.
 But let's uncover the mystery behind these roles and understand how they intersect in this ever-evolving tech landscape.

 ### DevOps Engineer: The Harmony Maker